2006 TT New Car Test Drive

-All Audi TT models come with the latest in active and passive safety features: anti-lock brakes (ABS), an electronic stability program (ESP), electronic brake force distribution (EBD), and an electronic differential lock (EDL) to keep the car going in the intended direction and respond to the driver's steering inputs even when he or she isn't working the pedals properly.
-The 1.8 T 180 comes with traction control (ASR) to make up for its lack of all-wheel drive.
+All Audi TT models come with the latest in active and passive safety features: anti-lock brakes (ABS), an electronic stability program (ESP), electronic brake force distribution (EBD), and an electronic differential lock (EDL).
+The 180-horsepower 1.8 T comes with traction control (ASR) to make up for its lack of all-wheel drive.
 Roadsters come with fixed roll bars in polished aluminum finish behind the seats.
 All TT models include seat-mounted head and chest side airbags and next-generation dual front airbags; three-point safety belts with pretensioners and load limiters; and the LATCH system for child safety seats.

 - Fastest-depreciating cars in the United States